-Surface water flow measurements and water quality monitoring for 2018 will be conducted during high flow (June) and low flow (October) conditions.
+Surface water flow measurements and water quality monitoring for 2019 will be conducted during spring (high flow) and fall (low flow) conditions.
 Locations selected for flow measurement and water quality sampling (7 sites) are listed in Table 3-4 and shown on Figure 3-1.
 The timing of the surface water quality monitoring events will be coordinated as closely as practical with the semiannual groundwater monitoring events to obtain a comprehensive synoptic understanding of groundwater and surface water conditions near the Facility.